AG-Philipsen/BaHaMAS/README.md

 Being written in bash, `BaHaMAS` does not need to be compiled or installed.
 Once cloned the repository, it can be run straight away.
-Nevertheless, to be able to properly work, it needs to be configured with some information.
+Nevertheless, to be able to properly work, it needs to be configured with some information, running an intuitive and interactive setup.
-Its usage on the command line is `git`-inspired and you can explore the funcitonality yourself running the `BaHaMAS` command at first and then following the compact _getting started_ you will obtain.
+Its usage on the command line is `git`-inspired and you can explore the funcitonality yourself running `BaHaMAS` without arguments and then following the compact _getting started_ you will obtain.
+Each `BaHaMAS` execution mode has a dedicated manual that you can read directly in the terminal.
-To have a complete overview, you can refer to the Wiki, where also a more general description of how `BaHaMAS` works is offered.
+To have a more complete and descriptive overview, you can refer to the Wiki, where also a more abstract description of how `BaHaMAS` works is offered.

 ## Authors

 `BaHaMAS` was born in 2014 and it has been developed in a very small team.
 Use [git] functionalities like, for example, `git shortlog -sne` if you are interested in getting an overview of contributions by different authors.
 Feel free to contact us if you have suggestions, feedbacks, bug reports or anything else about the software.

 License